donox/sst_static/support/admin_pages/shortcodes.md

 3. **photo** which adds the photo credits to the page.
 Similar to byline, except that it applies to the photographers.

-###Child_Links Shortcode
-This shortcode generates a list of links to the child pages of a page (such as Stories by Residents).
-Pages are listed in time sorted order with most recent first.
-The name of the file (generally also name of the article) is used as the link name.

-> **\{\{% build_links_to_children %\}\}**

-This shortcode currently has no arguments or other specifiers though developing them seems reasonable.

 ###Gallery Shortcode
 The gallery shortcode defines a "gallery" of pictures.
 Galleries are currently a bit of a work in progress.
 There are two parts to using a gallery: